cozy/cozy-stack/docs/registry-publish.md

 ## Access to our official apps registry

 In order to access to our official repository, you need a token for a specific editor.
-To do so, concact us directly at the address contact@cozycloud.cc with a mail using the following title prefix: `[registry]` and precising the name of the editor of your application.
+To do so, concact us directly at the address support@twake.app with a mail using the following title prefix: `[registry]` and precising the name of the editor of your application.